Dre Campbell Farm

 Beneficial nematodes prey on soil-dwelling insects like ten-lined June beetle grubs.
 You can purchase these nematodes and apply them to your lawn or garden.

-The nematodes will hunt down the grubs and infect them with bacteria that kill the grubs within 48 hours.
+The nematodes will hunt down the grubs and infect them with bacteria that will kill them within 48 hours.

 9. Soil Solarization